New Flight Simulator 2020 Game Mechanism And Requirements

 In 2020, after a 14-year break, a serious flight simulator from Microsoft will finally be released again – Flight Simulator 2020.
 After a few graphically spectacular pictures and videos, Microsoft now revealed the first details at a preview event.
 According to this, Microsoft’s Flight Simulator will at least technically herald a new generation of simulation games and offer a previously unknown level of detail through a cloud connection.
 However, this also means that the display quality of the game world seen in the Microsoft images published to date will only be maintained by those who remain permanently connected to Microsoft servers while playing.

-Why does a Laptop need so much processing power?
+Why does the Best Laptop for Flight Simulator 2020 need so much processing power?

 However, there are still a lot of cities for which no 3D buildings are stored – an AI algorithm running over the Azure Cloud is supposed to populate two-dimensional satellite images of cities with three-dimensional buildings.
 The same applies, for example, to forest areas, where suitable 3D trees are “planted” at a correspondingly low altitude.
 According to a report by Polygon, this has not yet worked properly in all places in the preview version.
-In order to play the game with an optimal graphics quality setting, your Gaming Laptop should meet the games requirements.
+In order to play the game with an optimal graphics quality setting, one of the Best Gaming Laptops for Flight Simulator 2020 should meet the games requirements.

-System requirements for a Laptop to play Microsoft Flight Simulator 2020
+System requirements for the Best Laptop for Flight Simulator 2020

 As there are many graphics details implemented in Flight Simulator 2020 a Laptop requires a certain minimum requirement in computazional and graphical power.
 Microsoft published a the minimum and recommended requirements:

 Minimum requirements for your Laptop ensure that you will be able to play the game.
 However, you should expect that a les capable Laptop will not have the same graphics detail accuracy as a more powerful Laptop.